Uri-cyber/Dashbord/README.md

 ---

 ## Development Notes

 - No external dependencies, just static files
 - RTL and Hebrew UI text; CSS custom properties with a `.dark` theme override
 - Keep DOM updates safe (prefer `textContent`/`setAttribute`, or escape before templating)

+---

+## Recent Progress

-\n---\n\n## Recent Progress\n\n- Slice 3: added monitor tabs skeleton behind feature flag with ARIA-safe navigation.\n- Slice 4: delivered read-only bindings for API/Auth, Tests, Schedule; responsive helpers and weakmap tab management.\n- Slice 5 (in progress): wired edit-mode toggle, validation, and tests CRUD behind the feature flag; Save flow persists monitor updates without touching legacy UI.
+- Slice 3: introduced the monitor tabs skeleton (initially gated for testing) with ARIA-safe navigation.
+- Slice 4: delivered read-only bindings for API/Auth, Tests, Schedule; responsive helpers and WeakMap-based tab management.
+- Slice 5: wired the edit-mode toggle, validation, and tests CRUD; persist changes into each project's `monitor`.
+- Slice 6: enabled manual Run Now execution, toast feedback, and removed the `enableMonitorUI` flag so the monitor is always on by default.